 • 2.You will see a ton of editing options to choose from, such as male or female face image structure, eraser size, submit button, etc. Set the options as per your preference.

 • 3.Now, simply start sketching as the algorithm will keep on updating and displaying the conversion image to your right in realtime.
+Also, you can try image enlarger to make your image bigger without quality loss.

 Conclusion

 The DeepFaceDrawing technology has a lot of potential for sure.
 Though it is not fully upgraded, it can nonetheless produce face image constructions of commendable quality.
 Not to mention the speed at which this algorithm operates.
 The images sketched and converted for this guide and review took nothing more than ten minutes, with sketching time included.
 This can prove really good for artists and professionals who would always prefer an application to deliver the highest quality images in the shortest amount of time taken.
-Click to see how to apply vintage filters easily.

 Do you find this post helpful?